ed-syspertec/Virtel/docs/manuals/virtel/Virtel456UG/User_Guide.rst

 varname
     the name of the VIRTEL variable which contains the file. filetype
     the file type to be sent in the Content-Type HTTP header.
-This parameter may be specified as a literal, or as '*varname' where varname is the name of a VIRTEL variable whose value is the filetype.
+This parameter may be specified as a literal, or as '\*varname' where varname is the name of a VIRTEL variable whose value is the filetype.
 Examples of typical file types are application/pdf, application/x-tar filename
     the file name to be included in the Content-Disposition HTTP header.
-This parameter may be specified as a literal, or as '*varname' where varname is the name of a VIRTEL variable whose value is the filename.
+This parameter may be specified as a literal, or as '\*varname' where varname is the name of a VIRTEL variable whose value is the filename.

 1.23.78.
 SEND$ TO
 ^^^^^^^^^^^^^^^^^

 Sends an outbound message to a VIRTEL line.
 The name of the destination line is specified indirectly through a VIRTEL transaction.
-The SEND$ TO instruction must be preceded by an “OPTION$”, page 189 instruction which sets up the parameters for the outbound message according to the line type.
+The SEND$ TO instruction must be preceded by an :ref:`“OPTION$” <#_V456UG_OPTION$>` instruction which sets up the parameters for the outbound message according to the line type.

 ::